No Money to Start? No Problem. Try These 5 Options to Fund Your Business.

-You might be limited to a strict budget when you want to start a business, but that doesn’t mean you don’t have any options.
+You might be limited to a strict budget to start a business, but that doesn’t mean you don’t have any options.
 It is possible to start a business with very little money, if you have the right combination of skills, work ethic and marketing know-how.

 According to Chris Guillebeau, author of The $100 Startup, “To succeed in a business project, especially one you’re excited about, it helps to think carefully about all the skills you have that could be helpful to others and particularly about the combination of those skills.”

-Follow these simple guidelines to start a business when you have little to no money.
-Learn how to make money today.
+Follow these simple guidelines to fund your business when you have little to no money.

-- Bonanza is another growing handmade marketplace, similar to Etsy.
-According to PC World, it boasts over 10 million visits per month.
+Bonanza is another growing handmade marketplace, similar to Etsy.

 Many business owners sell their products on multiple platforms to get the most exposure possible.
 It is important, however, to make sure your inventory stays updated on all sites you have a storefront on.
 If you want to learn about more resources for selling homemade items, check out this Lifehacker post.